albertovpd/hand_dance/Readme.md

 - Share memory between not finished scripts.
 - Share tasks between all cores available in my PC.
-- Learn about OpenCV and all its possibilities.
+- Working with multiprocessing library.
+- Working with OpenCV.
 - Work with video-audio in real-time.

 ### Future improvements:

-- Optional parameters in init function to choose what scale do  you want to play.
+- Optional parameters in init function to choose a concrete music scale to play.
-- Change audio libraries to have better sounds.
+- Increase the audio libraries to have different sounds.
 - Find a way to minimize the "hand area casualties".
-- Get a trained neural work that detects hands, to play both hands in function of the distance.
+- Get a trained neural work that detects hands, to play both hands in function of the distance between them.

 ### References: